Bezark-Teaching/FCLC-CISC-2540-IVGD/README.md

 # Top of Mind
+- The 2D Game is now due on 10/31
+  - We will do a playtest on 10/24
+  - There will be no in person class on 10/28

 - I have graded your concept papers.
 Please read my comments!
 - [Lab 3](/Assignments/Labs/Lab_3.md) is due on 10/10.
 - Helpful Video Tutorials